There is a growing body of evidence about the link between the brain and our gut, so how does meditation help improve gut health?

 When we’re in a fight or flight state our body doesn’t prioritise digestion.
 This means the gastric motility, the speed at which we move food through the digestive tract, may be slower or speeded up.
 We will also produce less gastric juices, such as digestive enzymes and stomach acid.

-This can lead to fermentation of food in the gut causing bloating, gas or pains.
+This can lead to fermentation of food in the small intestines causing bloating, gas or cramps.

 Meditation and gut health

 Meditation helps regulate our response to stress which can then suppress chronic inflammation and maintain a healthy gut-barrier function.